 - Reservations are required for all visits.
 For the safety of our visitors, a limited number of visitors are permitted on the site each day for outdoor experiences.
 For this reason, reservations are required in advance.
 Please purchase tickets online or call 724-329-8501 to check the availability prior to traveling to Fallingwater.

-- Groups of more than six people are not permitted at this time.
+- Parties of more than six people are not permitted at this time.

 - Families and children of all ages are encouraged to experience Fallingwater through our new outdoor offerings.

 - Download our visitor guide in advance to help with wayfinding throughout the site.